Career in Biomedical Engineering

 Biomedical Engineering has huge responsibilities to improve the health facilities available and develop new ones for human use; hence potential in this study discipline is very high.
 Though, this is newly emerging field but many institutes across the globe offer courses in biomedical engineering to fulfill the growing social industrial needs of biomedical engineers.To sum up a biomedical engineer do the following activities –

 - Designing machines for medical diagnostics, artificial limbs for organ transplants.

 - Technical support for biomedical instruments and biomedical machinery like installation and troubleshoot etc.

-- Testing of biomedical equipments for safety and efficiency
+- Testing of biomedical equipment for safety and efficiency.

 Academic Requirement for Biomedical Engineer

 Minimum a bachelor’s degree is required to start career as biomedical engineer.
 One can choose this field after completion of 12 years of school education with sciences and mathematics.
 Generally, the course duration is 4 years during which subjects like fluid and solid mechanics, computer programming, circuit design, and bio-materials etc. are taught.
 At the end of program degree in biomedical engineering BE/B.Tech/BS is awarded.
 Further candidates can go for higher studies like MS or start working with government / private organizations.
 To be successful as biomedical engineer one need to possess communication abilities, critical thinking, problem solving skills and analytical skills.